mebeim/aoc/2021/README.md

 `move_cost()` and when determining if we are finished in `done()`, but we'll have to get the parameter there propagating it through all the function calls.

-Here are the needed modifications:
+Here are the needed modifications (basically just adding the `room_size` parameter and propagating it everywhere):

 ```diff
 -def move_cost(room, hallway, r, h, to_room=False):